 - adjustable pillow options

 - all pillows are designed to prevent you from getting too hot

 - free shipping

-- boosters required (at added cost) to adjust pillow
+- boosters required (at added cost) for adjustable pillows

-- heavier than most other pillows — harder to move or adjust
+- pillows featuring the Purple Grid are heavier than most other pillows, making it harder to move or adjust them at night

 The pillow is sorta one-size-fits-all in that it doesn’t come in soft, medium, or firm options.
 But you can get some customization by adding the brand’s adjustable foam pillow boosters — you stick them in the cover to give your headrest a little more height.